Marijuana Withdrawal Symptoms, Detox, and Addiction Treatment Programs

 Marijuana (cannabis, weed, grass, hashish) is the most widely used illicit drug in the United States.
-According to the 2014 National Survey on Drug Use and Health, an estimated 8.4% of all Americans over the age of 12 (22.2 million people) used marijuana in the past month, which is higher than the percentage of marijuana users reported in any of the previous 12 years 1.
+According to the 2014 National Survey on Drug Use and Health, an estimated 8.4% of all Americans over the age of 12 (22.2 million people) had used marijuana in the past month, which is higher than the percentage of marijuana users reported in any of the previous 12 years.1

-Although attitudes and laws about marijuana use in some US states have become more permissive, this drug does have the potential to cause harm.
-There are many negative side effects of marijuana use including anxiety, increased heart rate, learning problems, sleep disturbances, and even addiction 2.
+Although attitudes to and laws about marijuana use in some U.S. states have become more permissive, this drug does have the potential to cause harm.
+There are many negative side effects of marijuana use, including anxiety, increased heart rate, learning problems, sleep disturbances, and even addiction.2

-A recent study has found that up to 30% of people who use marijuana will develop a marijuana use disorder, a medical term that includes marijuana abuse, dependence, and addiction 3.
-The risk of developing problems depends partly on age.
-People who begin using marijuana as teenagers are 4 to 7 times more likely to develop a marijuana use disorder than those who start using the drug as adults 4.
+A recent study has found that up to 30% of people who use marijuana will develop a marijuana use disorder, a medical term that includes marijuana abuse, dependence, and addiction.3 A person’s risk of developing problems depends partly on their age.
+People who begin using marijuana as teenagers are 4 to 7 times more likely to develop marijuana use disorders than those who start using the drug as adults.4

 Quitting marijuana can free users from the negative side effects of the drug.
-In 2014 alone, 138,000 people in the US voluntarily entered treatment to recover from marijuana abuse 2.
-It is important to note that withdrawal is a factor in quitting marijuana; in fact, new research shows that one of the biggest hurdles standing in the way of ending marijuana use is withdrawal 5.
+In 2014 alone, 138,000 people in the U.S. voluntarily entered treatment to recover from marijuana abuse.2 New research shows that one of the biggest hurdles standing in the way of ending marijuana use is withdrawal.5

 What Is Marijuana Withdrawal?